mondain-dev/zh-texts/README.md

 # zh-texts
-A repository for some Chinese texts typest in [upTeX](https://ctan.org/pkg/uptex).
+A repository for some Chinese texts typeset in [upTeX](https://ctan.org/pkg/uptex).